samwise41/training-plan/endurance_plan.md

   * **Volume:** Reduce total weekly duration to **60%** of the previous week.
   * **Intensity:** Maintain one high-intensity session (to keep blood plasma high) but reduce the number of intervals by 50%.

+#### 4. Missed Workout Logic
+* **Rule of Priority:** If a "Key Workout" (Intervals or Long Ride) is missed, it takes priority over an "Aerobic Maintenance" session later in the week.
+* **The "No-Stacking" Rule:** Never reschedule a high-intensity interval session to the day immediately following a Long Run or Long Ride.
+* **The "Lost Cause" Rule:** If >2 days are missed in a single week, reduce the remaining week's volume by 20% to prevent "cramming" stress.

 ## 5. Weekly Schedule & Logistics